Battistello Caracciolo

 Giovanni Battista Caracciolo (also called Battistello) (1578–1635) was an Italian artist and important Neapolitan follower of Caravaggio.
-He was a member of the murderous Cabal of Naples, with Belisario Corenzio and Jusepe de Ribera, who were rumoured to have poisoned and disappeared their competition for painting contracts.
+He was a member of the Cabal of Naples, with Belisario Corenzio and Jusepe de Ribera, who were rumored to have poisoned their competition for painting contracts.

 Early life

 The only substantial early source of biography is Bernardo de' Dominici's unreliable publication of 1742.
 De Dominici's statements are often contradicted by documented facts and others cannot be substantiated independently.
 (Note: Benedetto Croce referred to De Dominici as 'il Falsario') Archival documents state that Caracciolo was born in Naples and baptised on 7 December 1578, as the son of Cesare Caracciolo and his wife Elena.
 The family lived in the parish of San Giovanni Maggiore.

 On 3 August 1598, at the age of twenty, Caracciolo married Beatrice de Mario.
 They had ten children, of whom eight survived to adulthood.
 (Note: De Dominici claimed Caracciolo never married and was childless.)